dmelo/diogomelofh/content/blog/15/convert-compressed-disk-image-to-and-from-virtual-machine-virtualbox.md

 */

-On a [previous post](/blog/15/using-dd-and-lzma-to-backup-and-restore-a-disk) I have documented how a way to backup and restore a disk, using `dd` and `lzma`.
+On a [previous post](/blog/15/using-dd-and-lzma-to-backup-and-restore-a-disk) I have documented a way to backup and restore a disk, using `dd` and `lzma`.

 Now, it is time to create a virtual machine out of the compressed backup image